locustio/locust/docs/writing-a-locustfile.rst

             print("executing my_task")

         wait_time = between(0.5, 10)

+* :py:attr:`constant_pacing <locust.wait_time.constant_pacing>` for an adaptive time that ensures the task runs (at most) once every X seconds

+This is very useful if you want to target a specific throughput.
+For example, if you want Locust to run 500 task iterations per second at peak load, you could use `wait_time = constant_pacing(10)` and a user count of 5000.
+If the time for each iteration exceeds 10 seconds then you'll get lower throughput.
+Note that as wait time is applied *after* task execution, if you have a high spawn rate/ramp up you may slightly exceed your target during rampup.

 It's also possible to declare your own wait_time method directly on your class.
 For example, the following User class would sleep for one second, then two, then three, etc.